 Fact: More than 90% of the online entrepreneurs I speak with are afraid of being pushy or sales-y during a sales call.

-Sadly, almost 100% of these ladies are UNKNOWINGLY beginning their sales calls in a way that sets their potential client up to feel those pushy, convinced, bait and switch feels!
+Sadly, almost 100% of these ladies are UNKNOWINGLY beginning their calls with a sales script that that sets their potential client up to feel those pushy, convinced, bait and switch feels!

 Why is that?

-And IN WHAT WAY, you might ask, are they opening up their sales calls that is causing this sales TRAGEDY?
+And IN WHAT WAY, you might ask, are they opening up their calls that with a sales script that is causing this sales TRAGEDY?

 Well, most people try to ease their potential client into the conversation by NOT acknowledging that it’s actually a sales call.
 They do this BECAUSE they believe that if they DO acknowledge the purpose of the call right away, that they’ll come off as a used-car-saleswoman.